prisma/prisma1/docs/1.8/03-Tutorials2/03-Access-Prisma-from-Scripts/01-Access-Prisma-from-a-Node-script-using-Prisma-Bindings.md

 </Instruction>

-## Step 5: Checking for existence
+## Step 5: Check for existence of specific nodes

-Besides query and mutation, Prisma binding provides a handy property called `exists`.
-Just like query or mutation, it contains several auto generated functions.
-It generates a function for every type in your schema.
-These functions receive filter arguments and return `true` or `false`.
+Besides `query` and `mutation`, Prisma binding provides a handy property called `exists` which allows you to check whether a node with certain properties exists in the database that is managed by Prisma.
+The `exists` property exposes one function per type in your data model - each function is named after the type it represents (in your case that's `prisma.exists.User(filter)` and `prisma.exists.Post(filter)`).
+These functions receive _filter_ arguments and always return `true` or `false`.

-Because the schema you created in Step 1 has two models, User and Post, Prisma generated `exists.User` and `exists.Post`.
+Because the schema you created in **Step 1** has two models, `User` and `Post`, Prisma generated `exists.User` and `exists.Post`.

 <Instruction>